AsafMeizner/swiftbeam/WiFi-Aware-Guide.md

 5. Configure auto-accept and file size limits

 ### **Test Incoming File Requests**

+#### Using Dev Tools Page
+1. Navigate to the "Dev Tools" page in the sidebar
+2. Go to the "API Methods" tab
+3. Find the appropriate method to test (e.g., sendFileTransfer)
+4. Fill in the parameters and click "Execute"
+5. Monitor the results and any triggered events

+#### Using Console Commands
 1. Open browser console (F12)
 2. Type `swiftbeamDev.help()` to see all commands
 3. Try these commands: